anthay/ELIZA/README.md

 Along with Jeff and others I am contributing to a book about ELIZA.
 The website is [findingeliza.org](https://findingeliza.org).

-Thanks to [Rupert Lane](https://github.com/rupertl/eliza-ctss), you can now run the original MAD ELIZA code on your PC.
-(Jeff's [blog](https://sites.google.com/view/elizagen-org/blog/eliza-reanimated) about it.)
+Thanks to Rupert Lane, you can now [run the original MAD ELIZA code on your PC](https://github.com/rupertl/eliza-ctss).
+(Jeff's [ELIZA Reanimated paper](https://doi.org/10.48550/arXiv.2501.06707) about it.)

 ---